Jacob1e/Project2/README.md

-# Project2
+# IT3038c Project 2
-port scanner 2.0 with improvements
+port scanner with improvements